neo4j-contrib/neo4j-mazerunner/README.md

 This will run the PageRank algorithm on actors who know eachother and then write the results back into Neo4j.

-If we connect to Neo4j via the Neo4j shell tool we can see that `Person` nodes now have a `weight` property:
+If we connect to Neo4j via the Neo4j shell tool from the sandbox (`vagrant ssh`), we can see that `Person` nodes now have a `weight` property:

     $ echo "MATCH n WHERE HAS(n.weight) RETURN n ORDER BY n.weight DESC LIMIT 10;" | /var/lib/neo4j/bin/neo4j-shell
     Welcome to the Neo4j Shell!
 Enter 'help' for a list of commands